Hanbury Brown-Twiss interference with massively parallel spectral multiplexing for broadband light: Results

 \subsection{Matrix of contrasts}

 Finally, Figure \ref{fig:matrix} shows the full matrix of contrasts for all combinations of pairs of spectral bins in a matrix of $100 \times 100$ pixels, so 10,000 combinations in total.
-We expect HBT peaks to appear only for the cases of equal frequencies for combinations of spectral bins which belong to the diagonal of this matrix as is indeed apparent here.
+The same fitting procedure that was used for Fig. \ref{fig:HBTpeaksBins}~a)--d) was applied to all pairs of pixels shown here with the same parameter estimation and limitations.
+We expect HBT peaks to appear only for the cases of equal frequencies for combinations of spectral bins that belong to the diagonal of this matrix, as is indeed apparent here.
 The contrasts were estimated by fitting the time difference distribution as described in detail in the previous subsection.
-In the case of the off-diagonal elements, where the HBT peaks were not expected, the contrast was close to zero, while for the diagonal elements with HBT peaks, the contrast is about 3 to 4\%.
+In the case of the off-diagonal elements, where the HBT peaks were not expected, the contrast was close to zero, while for the diagonal elements with HBT peaks, the contrast is about 2 to 4\%.
 We consider this result a remarkable confirmation of expected behavior for the HBT effect massively multiplexed in frequency, and also a sound quality proof of our instrument.

 Figure \ref{fig:contrast_error} shows contrasts for two different diagonals: the main one corresponding to the matching spectral bins showing contrasts of the HBT peaks and one shifted 2 spectral bins away, corresponding to mismatching bins.
 A mismatch of just $\sim0.2$ nm in the wavelength of the two photons leads to a loss of the photon bunching.